-Significant accounting policies and notes to the standalone interim financial statements For the quarter and six months ended September 30, 2022
+Significant accounting policies and notes to the standalone interim financial statements

 (Rupees in millions, except share and per share data, unless otherwise stated)

 (xi) Employee benefits

 The Company participates in various employee benefit plans.
 Post-employment benefits are classified as either defined contribution plans or defined benefit plans.
 Under a defined contribution plan, the Company's only obligation is to pay a fixed amount with no obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits.
 The related actuarial and investment risks fall on the employee.
 The expenditure for defined contribution plans is recognized as expense during the period when the employee provides service.
 Under a defined benefit plan, it is the Company's obligation to provide agreed benefits to the employees.
 The related actuarial and investment risks fall on the Company.
 The present value of the defined benefit obligations is calculated using the projected unit credit method.